raykallen/aiq-research-assistant/docs/get-started/get-started-helm.md

 - In the section `config`, update:
   - [ ] `instruct_model_name`: the model to use for general purpose Q&A, default is `meta/llama-3.3-70b-instruct`
-  - [ ] `instruct_base_url`: the model to use for general purpose Q&A, default is a local NIM deployed as part of the AIRA helm chart
+  - [ ] `instruct_base_url`: the model to use for general purpose Q&A, default is a local NIM deployed as part of the AIRA helm chart.
+If you want to deploy this LLM separately, update this value AND set `nim-llm.enabled` to `false`
   - [ ] `instruct_api_key`: the api key for the instruct model, not needed if using a local NIM
   - [ ] `nemotron_model_name`: the model to use for reasoning, default is `nvidia/llama-3.3-nemotron-super-49b-v1`
   - [ ] `nemotron_base_url`: the base URL for the nemotron model, default is to use a local NIM deployed as part of the RAG helm chart